ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 7. Prefer thine own county newspaper
 to any other; and subscribe immediately
 for it, and pay in advance, and it shall be
-well with thee and thy little ones.- E
+well with thee and thy little ones.- Er
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ncu:batch_ncu_chestnut_ver01:data:sn84020716:00415667711:1848051001:0070/pct:17.993908,78.560115,44.299391,13.736501/!600,600/0/default.jpg"/>
 </td>